mguercio626/game_of_origins/README.md

 #### Runners

 A runner is the object that runs the Universe or Universes, and displays the results.
 So far this just means visualization.
-Eventually we would like this to expand to multiprocess, multinode, and gpu simulations.
+Eventually we would like this to include to multiprocess, multinode, and gpu simulations.

 ---